braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/overview.md

 {% endtab %}
 {% tab Full Screen %}

 [`Full`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage/full-swift.struct) in-app messages are useful for maximizing the content and impact of your user communication.
-The upper half of a `full` in-app message contains an image, and the lower half displays text and up to two click action and analytics-enabled buttons.
+The upper half of a `Full` in-app message contains an image, and the lower half displays text and up to two click action and analytics-enabled buttons.

 ![A full screen in-app message shown across an entire phone screen.]({% image_buster /assets/img/full-screen-header-text.png %}){: style="max-width:35%;border:none;"}